From the heights of Bonnan to the village of Roussayrolles

 Notes

-Water source at the cemetery, only in summer.
+Water point at the cemetery, available in summer only.

-Water source, toilets and picnic tables in Roussayrolles.
+Water point, toilets and picnic tables in Roussayrolles.

 Route completed by the author on 26 December 2018 and rechecked on 17 February 2019.